 The Office of Migrant Education (OME) has developed responses to questions we have received about the Migrant Education Program (MEP).
 The MEP Policy Q&As contain responses that are intended to address specific scenarios as well as help States think through situations they might encounter.
 Policy responses are a complement to the Non-Regulatory Guidance (NRG), and like the NRG, are provided as a resource for States in considering how best to administer and operate the MEP.
 States have the authority to adopt policies and procedures different from those adopted by OME, as long as those policies and procedures comport with the statute and regulations.

 OME encourages local MEP staff to contact their State MEP personnel before submitting questions to OME.
 Questions submitted to OME should be directed to the State's MEP Program Officer.
 (Program Officers are listed in the State Profiles section for each State).

 Visit the new MEP Policy Q&A's page where you can search and filter Q&A's by topic.

 National COE Form and Instructions

-- required data section, which States can place according to State preference and need, but that must be maintained in whole and unaltered; and
+- Required Data Sections, which States can place according to State preference and need, but that must be maintained in whole and unaltered, with specific exceptions noted; and